-In the first part of the project, I will focus on Colombia’s textile tradition, which is close to my personal experience.
-I will make a stop-motion/cut-out animation that will follow mysterious cotton blankets found in caves wrapping mummies.
-Theses mummies belonged to the Guanes, an indigenous group from Colombia.
+I will follow mysterious cotton blankets found in caves wrapping mummies.
+Theses mummies belonged to the Guanes people, an indigenous group from Colombia.
 I grew up surrounded by the mountains where these caves-cemeteries were found.
 As a child, I heard about these archeological finds but I never really saw any of them.
-Later on, when I became an adult and an artist I decided to research these famous blankets and is where the story started.
+Later on, when I became an adult and an artist I decided to research about these renowned blankets and is where the story started.